zicofish/secram/README.md

 # CERAM
 A library for compressing and encrypting alignment data.

-## Requirement
+## Requirement for Running on 1000 Genomes Data
-To successfully run the test, please follow the steps below.
+To successfully run the software on public real data, please follow the steps below.

 Download the human reference genome in the link: